Prince Harry And Meghan Markle ‘Not Engaged Yet’ But New Details Suggest They’re Headed That Way

-Amid an avalanche of engagement rumors, a Royal insider claims that Prince Harry and Meghan Markle are “not engaged yet.”
-That same insider has also revealed new details suggesting that the couple are headed that direction anyway.
+Amid an avalanche of engagement rumors, a royal insider claims that Prince Harry and Meghan Markle are “not engaged yet.”
+That same insider has also revealed new details suggesting that the couple is headed that direction anyway.

 Rumors of an engagement have soared since the royal prince and the American actress went on a three-week romantic trip to Africa earlier this month.
 As previously reported by the Inquisitr, Harry offered Meghan a $1 million family heirloom when he popped her the question, suggesting that Queen Elizabeth herself has given the supposed engagement her approval.
 The speculation seems to have strong legs to stand on on account of Harry’s recent statement declaring Botswana as his “second home.”

-Unfortunately, fans of the couple may have to wait longer for Prince Harry and Meghan Markle to actually get married, at least if the claims of a Royal insider for Hollywood Life are anything to go by.
+Unfortunately, fans of the couple may have to wait longer for Prince Harry and Meghan Markle to actually get married, at least if the claims of a royal insider for Hollywood Life are anything to go by.

 “Harry and Meghan are not engaged yet, reports that they are are jumping the gun slightly.
 They are definitely heading in that direction, but when they do get engaged Harry will follow Royal protocol and an announcement will be made by the Palace.”